 Truck - Statistically the same as the Opel Blitz and Bedford QLD in the game.
 The U.S. had three manufacturers (GMC, Studebaker/Reo, and International Harvester) building nearly identical trucks (all were 6WD 2 1/2 ton trucks with rear tandem axles) to fill the same role.
 Thus, a generic name is actually fitting here, although "Deuce" would have been a better fit ("Deuce" was a nickname given to all 2 1/2 ton 6x6 trucks).
 The Opel Blitz and the Bedford QLD were 4-wheeled (single rear axle), and thus were not "Deuces".

-M3 Halftrack This half-track has the movement range of the SpKfz 250/1, with the price of the SpKfz 251/1, making it seem overpowered since in reality the U.S. half-tracks were not superior to German half-tracks (although the U.S. did put a higher emphasis on building logistics vehicles).
-In addition, this speed demon is used by even the heaviest towed guns, giving non-self-propelled U.S. forces a considerable advantage in maneuverability.
+M3 Halftrack This half-track has the movement range of the SpKfz 250/1, with the price of the SpKfz 251/1, making it seem overpowered since in reality the U.S. half-tracks were not superior to German half-tracks (although the U.S. did build larger quantities of logistics vehicles).
+In addition, this speed demon is used by even the heaviest towed guns, giving non-self-propelled U.S. forces an advantage in maneuverability.